DmitrySoshnikov/regexp-tree/README.md

 #### Groups

-The groups play two roles: they define grouping precedence, and allow to capture needed sub-expressions in case of a capturing group.
+The groups play two roles: they define _grouping precedence_, and allow to _capture_ needed sub-expressions in case of a capturing group.

 ##### Capturing group

-_"Capturing"_ means the matched string can be referred later by a user, including the pattern itself using [backreferences](#backreferences).
+_"Capturing"_ means the matched string can be referred later by a user, including in the pattern itself -- by using [backreferences](#backreferences).

 Char `a`, and `b` are grouped, followed by the `c` char: